akshayrdeodhar/trillian/README.txt

 The algorithm works fairly fast upto depth 4, but takes more than 1.5 minutes fo r depth 6.
 Odd depths are unreliable, as do not end with opponent's move.

+* NOTE: The only interface with through 2 functions- trillian(), and a (possible
+- chose promotion). so the loop, generation and checking functions could be used as a library for a bot, which would directly link to the code! (though if .o ar e given, name will always have to be trillian)

+### Problems

+This does NOT implement *En-Passe*, due to complications arising out of using en -passe to kill a checking pawn, due to the final square not being the same as th e square of the piece which is killed

+Uses the old rule for draws- instead of repetition of position, consecutive repe tition of moves is the rule implemented

+The static evaluation function gives points for number of squares controlled.
+Th is causes trillian to bring the queen into the game very early.
+This has been fixed to some extent using a modification which assigns penalties for not developing minor pieces in the opening

+### Possible Extension:

+Build a better static evaluation function by anylisis of board position<-> win d ata

+Interface with Xboard

+En-Passe- try to find an elegant fix, rather than a lot of if-else

+Some kind of lookup table for fast checking of draw by repetition of *position*

+Variable tree depth- when situation is dynamic(king in check or exchange going o
+n) , look ahead more (modify the code in if (depth == 0))